liqb/anyarg/README.md

-anyarg - a simple option parser for C++
+Anyarg - a simple option parser for C++
 =======================================

 Current version: 0.11

 ### Summary
-*anyarg* supports both single letter options (like: -i) and long options (like: --help).
+*Anyarg* supports both single letter options (like: -i) and long options (like: --help).
 The parsing of single letter options follows POSIX conventions and the parsing of long options follows GNU conventions (See URLs).

 The mixup of short and long options in command line is allowed (like: -v --help).